SyedSubhan12/health-risk-compass/README.md

-# Health Risk Compass
+# Personal Healthcare

-Health Risk Compass is a comprehensive health assessment platform that helps users monitor and manage their health risks.
+Personal Healthcare is a comprehensive health assessment platform that helps users monitor and manage their health risks.
 The platform uses advanced machine learning models to predict potential health conditions and provides personalized recommendations.

 ## Features